lkdjiin/ackr/README.markdown

     README.markdown
       21| $ackr fixme

+Using a regexp (same search as above):

+    $ ackr /fixme/i

 More to come
 --------------------------

-Next versions may include
+Next version may include

-  * regexp
   * fuzzy search
   * configuration

-All of that without a single option, of course.

 Dependencies
 --------------------------